jvmproject/customers-reward-rest-api/README.md

 }
 ```

-## All Cutomer data with Transaction
+## Display all cutomer data with Transaction
 ```
 localhost:8088/customer/